JoeOwnage67/RPGPatchMod/README.md

 **Joe's Custom Patches for RPG Adventure Flavour Pack**

+If you like my stuff, feel free buy me a coffee at ko-fi.com/joeownage

+**Description**

-I tried to make a custom fork of **Mr. Samuel Streamer's RPG Adventure Flavour Pack** but I couldn't get it working, so instead I made this patch mod.
+This mod patches **Mr. Samuel Streamer's RPG Adventure Flavour Pack** to incorporate changes for my modpack.

 Changes have been made to 1.5 branch only.